 October 9, 1991: A court orders Apple to pay $26.5 million to Apple Corps, The Beatles’ record label and holding company, for trademark infringement.

-It is the second time Apple is forced to pay The Beatles.
-It comes a decade after Apple swore it would never get into the music business.
+This marks the second time Apple is forced to pay The Beatles.
+And the ruling comes a decade after Apple swore it would never get into the music business.

 Apple’s Beatles battles